-Walnut Lumber: Color, Grain & Characteristics
+Walnut Lumber: Color, Grain & Traits

 Posted by Josh Kou on

-Walnut Lumber: Color, Grain & Characteristics
+Walnut Lumber: Color, Grain & Traits

 Black walnut for woodworking is a favorite wood species for many reasons.
 It is often called the King of the Hardwoods for its superior good looks and how easy it is to work with.